TosbackCgusBridge-Bot/CGUs-versions/Brainyquote/Privacy Policy.md

 We may share Collected Information with certain of our third party service providers (e.g., our web hosting provider whose server logs collect the non-personal information described above) in order to provide the Site to you.
 We may also share Collected Information with some of our business and marketing partners in furthering our mission as an organization or delivering the content, materials, and services available on or through the Site to you.
 We and our third party service providers may also produce reports on Site traffic, usage patterns, and similar data generated from Collected Information, and we may share these reports with our business and marketing partners and others.
 Specifically, though, we may share your non-personal information with the following third party service providers:

 *   Google, as a third party vendor, uses cookies to serve ads on the Site.
 Google's use of the DART cookie enables it to serve ads to our users based on their visit to our sites and other sites on the Internet.
 Users may opt out of the use of the DART cookie by visiting the Google ad and content network privacy policy.
 Tracking of users through the DART cookie mechanisms are subject to Google's own privacy policies.
+*   Google Analytics, as a third party vendor, uses cookies to help us identify anonymous user interests, identify anonymous user demographics and to display advertising to previous visitors to this site.
+Google Analytics uses a cookie to provide analysis, anonymous interest data, and anonymous demographic data from visits to our sites and other sites on the Internet.
+Users may opt out of the use of the Google Analytics cookie by visiting the Google Analytics Opt-out Browser Tool.
+Tracking of users through the Google Analytics cookie mechanisms are subject to Google's own privacy policies.
-*   RadiumOne, which uses cookies to identify and collect anonymous user interests on the Site.
+*   RadiumOne, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site and to display ads to users on the Site.
 You may opt out of the RadiumOne cookie by visiting the RadiumOne Preference Manager.
-*   Glam Media, which uses cookies to identify and collect anonymous user interests on the Site.
+*   Glam Media, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site and to display ads to users on the Site.
 You may opt out of the Glam Media cookie by visiting the Glam Media Preference Manager.
 *   Sonobi, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site.
 Users may opt out of the use of the Sonobi cookie by visiting the Sonobi Out-out page.
 *   Quantcast, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site.
 Users may opt out of the use of the Quantcast cookie by visiting the Quantcast Preference Manager.
 *   comScore, Inc. (weird capitalization intentional - but that's how they spell it), as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site via its Scorecard Research program.
 You may opt out of this cookie by visiting the Scorecard Research Preference Manager.
 *   Yieldbot, uses cookies to identify anonymous user interests (starting to notice a pattern here?) on the Site.
 You may opt out of this cookie by visiting - wait for it - the Yieldbot Privacy Policy Opt-out.
+*   Amazon, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site and to display ads to users on the Site.
+You may opt out of this cookie by visiting the Amazon Advertising Preferences Opt-out.
+*   Sovrn, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site and to display ads to users on the Site.
+You may opt out of this cookie by visiting the Sovrn Privacy Policy.
+*   Index Exchange, as a third party vendor, uses cookies to identify and collect anonymous user interests on the Site and to display ads to users on the Site.
+You may opt out of this cookie by visiting the NAI Opt-out.

 If all or part of our company is sold, merged, or otherwise transferred to another entity, we may transfer Collected Information to such entity as part of that transaction.